kglw-dot-net/phase1/releases/butterfly-3000/index.md

 Butterfly 3000 is the first to get a completed accompanying visual album, where each track has a music video.
 This was attempted for [Nonagon Infinity](../nonagon-infinity), but the project was abandoned by the band's primary visual collaborator Jason Galea in order to keep up with the flurry of albums proceeding that release.
 This time a diverse spread of friends and new collaborators were commissioned, producing a remarkable body of visual work and appealing to new demographics.

+# Album Credits

+* Recorded by King Gizzard in 2019 and 2020
+* All songs mixed by Stu Mackenzie except Interior People Mixed by Joey Walker and Catching Smoke mixed by Joey Walker and Stu Mackenzie
+* Mastered by Joseph Carra
+* Artwork, photography, and layout by Jason Galea
+* Produced by Stu Mackenzie

-What to listen to next:
+# What to listen to next:

 *   [If you liked the positive, relaxed atmosphere](../paper-mache-dream-balloon)
 *   [If you want more complex rhythmic interplay between synths and the band](../polygondwanaland)